MLB releases pandemic-shortened schedule amid testing delays

 Major League Baseball released its pandemic-shortened schedule Monday, featuring a tantalizing season opener between the New York Yankees and World Series champion Washington Nationals, even as some teams were still bogged down by coronavirus concerns.

-Everybody else will be in action by the next day.
+Everybody else will be in action by the next day — in ballparks without fans.
 Teams will play only their division rivals and teams in the corresponding geographic division in the other league.

 One quirk of the 60-game schedule is that division foes will play 10 times each, but not necessarily five times in each city.
 For instance, the Yankees and Red Sox will play seven games in the Bronx but just three in Boston.